-After you submit the form, Special Collections and Archives staff will contact you to determine the total cost and send instructions for payment.
+After you submit the form, Special Collections and Archives staff will contact you to determine the total cost (if any), send instructions for payment (if needed), and provide an estimated delivery date.
 Payment must be received before orders can be filled.
-Orders usually take 5-10 business days to complete after payment is received.
-Please email us at email@example.com with any questions.
+Please email us at firstname.lastname@example.org with any questions.

 *Duplications of materials in the Tom & Ethel Bradley Center's Collections should contact Bradley Center staff.